department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-research-plan.md

   - Would they rather submit different workflows separately or all together?
   - What (workflow) combinations (if any) are likely?
   - Would they like "pre-packaged" scenarios (Add spouse/add child)
-  - Is the chaptering of the form accetable?
+  - Is the chaptering of the form acceptable?
   - How is the balance of multiple chapters vs. page/form length?

 - How will the workflow affect Veterans?
-  - What are users' espectations about real-life scenarios (birth, death, divorce) and their use of the 21-686c?
+  - What are users' expectations about real-life scenarios (birth, death, divorce) and their use of the 21-686c?
   - How do users feel about a "worst-case" end-to-end form that included all scenarios?
   - How do user feel about the former spouse sections of the add-spouse workflow?
   - What can we do do to make it more tolerable?